paulkamsteeg/ru-ai-pacman/1-python/python-2.md

 ```

 Now, our code runs just fine.
 The output should be 5.385164807134504 (the closest AH is about 5.39 units from the TK).

-#### Run configuration arguments

-We might now want to restart debug mode to start the process over, because who knows, maybe we missed something.
-This means we have to hit the debug button again, and then need to copy-paste the command-line-arguments (```-p ReflexAgent -l testClassic```) into PyCharm again.

-There is an easier, faster way to do this.
-We can tell PyCharm to always run our program with these arguments.
-To do this, go to the menu at the top; ```Run -> Edit Configurations...```.
-The settings for the current default configuration (which is run when you click the green arrow) will be shown.

-In the 'Script parameters' field, enter the arguments.
-Now, each time you hit the green arrow button, or the debug button, the arguments will automatically be entered.
-Don't forget to change the arguments when you get to another part of the assignment!

 ### Problem 3 (for submission)